HomeBlog

 RevOps teams that need content, SEO and demand generation rebuilt around pipeline outcomes, especially in B2B software, SaaS and professional services.

-The Digital Bloom is not positioned as an owned signal infrastructure installer.
-It can connect content to pipeline outcomes, but the public proof does not show a client-owned Clay, HubSpot and n8n-style buying signal system.
+The Digital Bloom is not positioned as a signal-infrastructure builder.
+It can connect content to pipeline outcomes, but the public proof does not show a Clay, HubSpot and n8n-style buying signal system built and run inside the client’s stack.

 5. INFUSE

-INFUSE is the ABM and buying group activation option for RevOps teams that need intent signals and account-based demand at scale, but prefer a managed programme rather than a system they own.
+INFUSE is the ABM and buying group activation option for RevOps teams that need intent signals and account-based demand at scale, but prefer a managed programme over a dedicated signal system built and run in their own stack.

 INFUSE describes itself as a global B2B demand and revenue marketing performance company.
 Its homepage says its demand engine combines first-party buying groups, multi-level intent signals and full-funnel demand orchestration to deliver outcomes for B2B GTM teams.
 It also states that INFUSE identifies and engages complete buying groups using AI-driven technology, first-party data, market intelligence and intent signals.